- In the News

 “Discrimination, anti-discrimination policies, positive discrimination: a comparative perspective“ (Master’s level)

-Equality and Transparency: A Strategic Perspective on Affirmative Action in American Law, New York, Palgrave Macmillan, 2007, 268 p.
+Equality and Transparency: A Strategic Perspective on Affirmative Action in American Law, New York, Palgrave Macmillan, 2007.